JMG1/PlasticSliderCNC/README.md

 Profiles that are also the frame of the machine and that are also joined together with 3d printed parts.
 Everything fixed to a desktop table or something stiff enought for the light loads it may generate.

-# What you see its what you get:
+# What you see is what you get:

-The machine was a rapid prototype I desigend on summer of 2016, parts are not parametric and a lot of things can be refined.
+The machine was a rapid prototype I designed on summer of 2016, parts are not parametric and a lot of things can be refined.
 I have built this machine and currently I use it for carving (logos, pcbs, etc).

 TODO:I'll be adding more info as I recover some videos and pictures of this machine in the real life.